 In the 1700s, shipments of silver and gold from the Copala and Rosario mines poured through Mazatlan’s harbor, which soon became one of Mexico’s most important ports.
 Sailors knew it as the islands of Mazatlan with the picturesque backdrop that the hills provided.
 With the many estuaries and lagoons in close proximity to the natural harbor, it is easy to understand their reasoning.

-Between 1700-1800, the harbor became the roost for French and English pirates, who were blessed by the hill screened harbour and would lay in waiting for the gold-laden Spanish Galleons that were going up and down the pacific coast.
-The government took action by placing a small prison in the harbor and watch towers on the hill.
+Between 1700-1800, the harbor became the roost for French and English pirates, who were blessed by the hill-screened harbour and would lay in waiting for the gold-laden Spanish Galleons that were going up and down the Pacific coast.
+The government took action by placing a small prison in the harbor and watchtowers on the hill.
 The pirates were gone by 1800 but the legend of gold buried in the hills and beaches around Mazatlan still remain today.
 From 1859 to 1873, Mazatlan was the capital of Sinaloa.
-The Railroads finally reached Mazatlan at the end of the 19th century, raising the importance of shipping to the town, and ultimately led to the consistent growth in the area until the Mexican Revolution.
+The railroads finally reached Mazatlan at the end of the 19th century, raising the importance of shipping to the town, and ultimately led to consistent growth in the area until the Mexican Revolution.

-In more modern times, the 1960´s brought on the existance of the Mazatlan that we now know.
+In more modern times, the 1960's brought on the existence of the Mazatlan that we now know.
 As tourists began to discover the white sand beaches, hotels began to pop up along the beach line.
 The fishing and tourist industry has continued to increase, providing more and more jobs.
 With a tourist industry boasting of around 500,000 visitors a year, it brings in almost as many tourists a year as the population of the city, which is growing towards 700,000 people.